Weekly Fat Loss Analysis: Pros and Cons of 1% Body Weight vs 1–2 Pounds Reduction

 Hyperthyroidism: This is the term for when the thyroid gland produces too much of the thyroid hormone, often referred to as an “overactive thyroid.”
 An overactive thyroid increases the body’s metabolism, which can lead to hand tremors, muscle weakness, irregular heartbeat, nervousness, and weight loss.

-How much fat can you lose in a week depends heavily on one’s starting weight and activity level, but a great rule to go by is following 1% total body weight lost per week.
+The amount of fat you can lose in a week depends heavily on one’s starting weight and activity level, but a great rule to go by is following 1% total body weight lost per week.

 Frequently Asked Questions